-Cheesecake is one of my favorite desserts.
-Hard to resist I find it, with its fresh, creamy yet cakey body, and its tasty cookie crumb crust.
-But when you try to make American-style cheesecake in France, you quickly run into a procurement hurdle: neither cream cheese or graham crackers are readily available.
+Cheesecake is among my favorite desserts, and I find it hard to resist, with its fresh, creamy yet cake-y body, and its tasty cookie crumb crust.
+But when you try to make American-style cheesecake in France, you quickly run into a procurement hurdle: neither cream cheese* nor graham crackers are easily available.
 You can find them — at least if you’re in Paris — but this requires time and effort and the planning of a trip to one of the few stores that carry those items.
 I prefer my baking to be a bit more spontaneous.

 This allows us to transition, as smoothly as a cheesecake, to the French semi-equivalent: le Gâteau au Fromage Blanc.
 Fromage blanc (literally “white cheese”, and the “c” is mute) is a type of fresh cheese, most commonly made with cow’s milk, that has the consistency of thick and velvety yogurt but is typically tarter than yogurt.
-It is a very common and popular product here, there are many kinds (fermier, battu, en faisselle…) and you can find it in different fat percentages, from maigre (0%) to entier (40%).
+It is a very common and popular product here, there are many kinds (fermier, battu, en faisselle…) and you can find it in different fat percentages, from maigre (0% fat) to entier (40% fat).

-Gâteau au fromage blanc differs from cheesecake in that the crust is usually a thin pastry crust with a rim, and it incorporates beaten egg whites into the batter: this gives the cake a very aerated and light texture, almost moussy, and makes it higher than most cheesecakes I’ve been served — usually around 3 inches.
-My habitual (and, need I say it, beloved) cheese store sells their own, a huge and tempting affair beneath a cloche à fromage (a glass cheese cover, literally “cheese bell”) on the counter, to be sliced and sold to the weight like any other cheese.
+Gâteau au fromage blanc differs from cheesecake in that the crust is usually a thin pastry crust with a rim, and it incorporates beaten egg whites into the batter: this gives the cake a very airy and light texture, almost mousse-like, and makes it higher than most cheesecakes I’ve been served — usually around three inches.
+My habitual (and, need I say, beloved) cheese store sells their own, a huge and tempting affair beneath a cloche à fromage (a glass cheese cover, literally “cheese bell”) on the counter, to be sliced and sold by the weight like any other cheese.

-In any case, when the desire and occasion for a cheesecake arise — and arise they did last week-end to end a dinner party with a flourish — I go for my own easy version, which enrolls fromage blanc and Northern European cookies (the spice-rich and toasty and delicious Speculoos or Bastogne) in a sort of mid-Atlantic rendition of the cheesecake.
-Only this time, as promised a couple of weeks ago, I used the remainder of my gingersnaps production for the crust, making this a 100% homemade cheesecake, which we all delighted upon with forceful cries of felicity.
+In any case, when the desire and occasion for a cheesecake arise — and arise both did last weekend to end a dinner party with a flourish — I go for my own easy version, which enrolls fromage blanc and Northern European cookies (the spice-rich and toasty and delicious Speculoos, or Bastogne) in a sort of mid-Atlantic rendition of the cheesecake.
+Only this time, as promised a couple of weeks ago, I used the remainder of my gingersnaps for the crust, making this a 100% homemade cheesecake, which we all delighted upon with forceful cries of felicity.

-In a food processor, reduce cookies to crumbs (alternatively, place cookies in a freezer bag, close it, and run over it with a rolling pin).
+- Put the cookies in the bowl of a food processor, and pulse to reduce cookies to crumbs.
+(Alternatively, place cookies in a freezer bag, close it, and run over it with a rolling pin.)
 Try pressing a handful of crumbs in your hand.
 If the crumbs clump together and stay roughly clumped, no need to add butter.
-If not, mix in some butter until it tests positive in the clump test.
-Pour crumbs into the bottom of the pan, and pat with the palms of your hands to form a crust all over the surface.
-Reserve in the fridge.
+Otherwise, mix in some butter until it tests positive in the clump test.

-Pour mixture into pan, transfer pan into the oven and bake for 50 minutes to an hour, until set and slightly golden on the outer rim.
-Turn out on a rack to cool completely, then chill for at least two hours before serving.
+- Pour into the pan and bake for 50 minutes to 1 hour, until set and slightly golden on the outer rim.
+Unclasp the sides of the pan and transfer to a rack to cool completely, then chill for at least 2 hours before serving.